The magazine of Glion Institute

 There are so many subjects to study for a Bachelor’s degree, why choose hospitality?
 If you want to know the answer to that question – or more precisely, five answers – then read on…

 Do you love to travel and experience new places?
-Do you enjoy teamworking and interacting with people?
+Do you enjoy team working and interacting with people?
 Are you hungry to make a career in a dynamic and fast-growing industry?
 If the answer to any or all of these questions is ‘yes’ then studying for a hospitality degree might just be the best decision you ever make.

-Having a professionally-focused degree to your name has a direct impact on the level at which you can expect to enter the hospitality industry.
-Indeed, in some fast-developing markets like China and India, it can be hard to get a hospitality job at all without a relevant qualification.
 According to research by consultants Oliver Wyman, some 83% of entry-level hospitality jobs offered in China demand a Bachelor’s degree, with 61% for India.
 And when it comes to industry specialization the two markets are equally demanding, with a respective 74% and 83% requirement for a hospitality related education.
+This means that if you want to work in these exciting emerging fields, getting a hospitality management degree is almost essential.

 1. It delivers the industry-specific knowledge you need